Pilaf: History

-Similarly Alexander the Great and his army, many centuries earlier, in the 4th century BCE, have been reported to be so impressed with Bactrian and Sogdian pilavs that his soldiers brought the recipes back to Macedonia when they returned.
-Similar stories exist of Alexander introducing pilaf to Samarkand; however, they are considered apocryphal by art historian John Boardman.
+Similarly Alexander the Great and his army, many centuries earlier, in the 4th century BCE, have been reported to have been so impressed with the Eastern Iranian Bactrian and Sogdian pilavs that his soldiers brought the recipes back to Macedonia when they returned.
+Similar stories exist of Alexander bringing pilaf to the ancient Persian Samarkand; however, they are considered apocryphal by art historian John Boardman.
+Similarly, it has been reported that pilaf was consumed in the Byzantine Empire and in the Republic of Venice.

 The earliest documented recipe for pilaf comes from the tenth-century Persian scholar Avicenna (Ibn Sīnā), who in his books on medical sciences dedicated a whole section to preparing various dishes, including several types of pilaf.
 In doing so, he described the advantages and disadvantages of every item used for preparing the dish.
-Accordingly, Persians consider Ibn Sina to be the "father" of modern pilaf.
-Thirteenth-century Arab texts describe the consistency of pilaf that the grains should be plump and somewhat firm to resemble peppercorns with no mushiness, and each grain should be separate with no clumping.
+Accordingly, Persians consider Avicenna to be the "father" of modern pilaf.

+Thirteenth-century texts describe the consistency of pilaf that the grains should be plump and somewhat firm to resemble peppercorns with no mushiness, and each grain should be separate with no clumping.

 Another primary source for pilaf dishes comes from the 17th-century Iranian philosopher Molla Sadra.

-Pilau became standard fare in the Middle East and Transcaucasia over the years with variations and innovations by the Persians, Arabs, Turks, and Armenians.
+Persian Pilau became the standard fare in West Asia and Transcaucasia over the years.

 During the period of the Soviet Union, the Central Asian versions of the dish spread throughout all Soviet republics, becoming a part of the common Soviet cuisine.

 Preparation

 Some cooks prefer to use basmati rice because it is easier to prepare a pilaf where the grains stay "light, fluffy and separate" with this type of rice.
 However, other types of long-grain rice are also used.
 The rice is rinsed thoroughly before use to remove the surface starch.
 Pilaf can be cooked in water or stock.
 Common additions include fried onions and fragrant spices like cardamom, bay leaves and cinnamon.

 Pilaf is usually made with meat or vegetables, but it can also be made plain which is called sade pilav in Turkish, chelo in Persian and ruzz mufalfal in Arabic.
-On special occasions saffron may be used to give the rice a yellow color.
+Persian pilaf uses saffron which gives Persian rice its unique yellow color and taste.
 Pilaf is often made by adding the rice to hot fat and stirring briefly before adding the cooking liquid.
 The fat used varies from recipe to recipe.
 Cooking methods vary with respect to details such as pre-soaking the rice and steaming after boiling.

 Local varieties

-There are thousands of variations of pilaf made with rice or other grains like bulgur.
-In Central Asia there are plov, pilau on the Indian subcontinent, and variations from Turkmenistan and Turkey.
-Some include different combinations of meats, fruits or vegetables, while others are simple and served plain.
-In the present day, Central Asian, Indian, Turkish cuisine, Iranian and Caribbean cuisine are considered the five major schools of pilaf.
+There are thousands of variations of pilaf made with rice or other grains like bulgur.Some include different combinations of meats, fruits or vegetables, while others are simple and served plain.

+Central Asian, South Asian, Iranian and Caribbean cuisine are some with distinctive styles of making pilaf.